maodou1203/test-research-group/content/publication/chen-quaternion-2023/index.md

 publishDate: '2024-01-12T13:25:46.855971Z'
 publication_types:
 - article-journal
-publication: '*IEEE Journal of Biomedical and Health Informatics*'
+publication: 'in *IEEE Journal of Biomedical and Health Informatics* [SCI, JCR Q1]'
 doi: 10.1109/JBHI.2023.3346529
 abstract: Recently, the Deep Neural Networks (DNNs) have had a large impact on imaging process including medical image segmentation, and the real-valued convolution of